ucb-ee106/ee106a_jupyterbook/_build/html/_sources/rigid_body_rotations.md

 \end{aligned}$$

 Great!
 Now, let's calculate one more exponent of
-$\hat\omega$.
-It's in this step that we'll find the simplification we need to write a closed form expression for the matrix exponential!
+$\hat\omega.$ It's in this step that we'll find the simplification we need to write a closed form expression for the matrix exponential!
 Let's start by breaking up the cube of $\hat\omega$ into two parts.